 About the Author:

 M.C.
 Tuggle is a native North Carolinian whose ancestors arrived in the South in 1647.
-He majored in history and English, and completed his M.A. in English at Wake Forest University on a Wake Forest fellowship.
+Raised on a tobacco farm near High Point, North Carolina, he enjoyed a childhood of outdoor living, including rambling through the countryside hunting, fishing, and searching for arrowheads.
+In college, he took a double major in history and English, and completed his M.A. in English at Wake Forest University on a Wake Forest fellowship.

-His interests in language and computers led him into a career in property and casualty underwriting, project management, and workflow design for several large insurance companies.
+His interests in language and computers led him into a career in property and casualty underwriting, project management, and operations research for several large insurance companies.
 In 1986, he completed the course of study for the Chartered Property and Casualty Underwriter designation, the insurance equivalent of a CPA.
-He taught CPCU for several years, and was accredited as an instructor of statistics by the North Carolina Department of Insurance from 1994 to 2000.
-He also served on the Property Committee of the North Carolina Rate Bureau for five years.
+He taught CPCU for several years.
+The North Carolina Department of Insurance certified him as an instructor of statistics for professional CE.
+He also served on the Property Committee of the North Carolina Rate Bureau, where he worked with long-range computer models to determine future rate recommendations.

 M.C.
 Tuggle’s fantasy, science fiction, and literary short stories have been featured in several publications.
 Novel Fox published his novella Aztec Midnight in December, 2014.
-Check out his Fiction page for more information.
+His latest book, The Genie Hunt, was published in May, 2017 by Solstice Publishing.

-He considers Ernest Hemingway, Jack London, Flannery O’Connor, Robert E. Howard, and Yukio Mishima as the authors who have most influenced his writing.
+He considers Ernest Hemingway, Flannery O’Connor, Robert E. Howard, and Mickey Spillane as the authors who have most influenced his writing.
 In addition to fantasy, science fiction, and crime novels, his reading includes history, with emphasis on military history.
 He has given presentations on Stonewall Jackson’s Valley Campaign to several historical societies.

 He considers the following to be the non-fiction books that have primarily shaped his worldview: